|HIKING THE ZION NARROWS (North Fork of the Virgin River)|| |

 - Backpacking Gear: If you are doing the top-down backpacking route, standard overnight gear is in order -- sleeping bag, small tent, small portable stove and drybags to stow this gear in.
 (Nothing is worse than a wet sleeping bag.)
 Note: No campfires are allowed in the Zion backcountry.
 To save space, many hikers forgo the luxury of the tent, but I can't bring myself to do this.

 - Headlamp: This little piece of gear will be invaluable if you get stuck in the Narrows after dark.
 Without a headlamp, you don't have any chance of hiking out of the Narrows after final light.
 Bring one, especially if you are attempting the top-down route in a day.
-(A good simple model is the Petzl E93.)
+(A good simple model is the Petzl TIKKA PRO Headlamp.)

-Please see the Zion Narrows Day Hike and Zion Narrows Top-Down Route descriptions for more specific route information!
+Please see the Zion Narrows "Bottom-Up" Day Hike and Zion Narrows "Top-Down" Route descriptions for more specific route information!

 Return to the Zion Narrows Section